saisua/Scraper-old/README.md

-# Scrapy_scrapper
+# Scraper
-A python Scrapy bot for data gathering
+A python selenium bot for data gathering